 These public lands and waters belong to all of us, and Minnesotans are overwhelmingly in favor of a “stop and study” approach to assessing the effects of sulfide-ore copper mining in the Boundary Waters watershed.
 A 2017 poll showed that 79 percent of Minnesotans favor the most thorough review possible, and an overwhelming majority agree that the Boundary Waters, as well as the hunting and fishing habitat they encompass, are a unique place that deserves special attention.

 We’re making the strongest case we can for our public lands and waters, but we can’t do it alone.
-The comment period is open RIGHT NOW through the month of February, and you can take action to protect our public lands and waters by taking action on the TRCP site and signing the Sportsmen for the Boundary Waters petition.
 It’s up to all of us to defend our public lands, waters, and sporting heritage.

 Spencer Shaver is the conservation policy director for Sportsmen for the Boundary Waters and a Minnesota native.
 He is lifelong hunter and fisherman, a graduate of the University of Minnesota’s environmental science, policy, and management program, and has guided Boundary Waters trips since 2014.